Declarative Diagramming (D2) Output Module

 d2 output module uses graphite.icon device attribute to select the node style defined in defaults.outputs.d2 settings.

-You can also style lan shapes, container object (groups or autonomous systems) and ibgp or ebgp sessions.
+You can also style lan shapes, container objects (groups or autonomous systems), and ibgp or ebgp sessions.

 You can use any D2 style attribute in these default settings.
 The following printout lists the system defaults within defaults.output.d2 dictionary: